Ateequr Rahman

 Ateekur Rahman is a Bangladeshi sports shooter.
 He is the first Bangladeshi alongside Abdus Sattar to win a medal for Bangladesh in the Commonwealth Games.
 He won two medals in 1990 Commonwealth Games.
 He won gold in the Air Pistol - Pairs event and bronze in the Free Pistol - Pairs event, both partnering with Abdus Sattar.
+Rahman was awarded the Independence Award, Bangladesh's highest civilian award, in 1995.